 To cut steel studs, snip both sides, then score and bend.

-burr-free cut.
+Most home centers sell circular and chop saw blades designed for cutting steel studs, but one pro prefers a quieter and less messy approach.
+He cuts both sides with snips and scores a line on the back.
+After bending the stud back and forth a few times, he ends up with a burr-free cut.
 No need for hearing protection and no metal shavings sticking to your boots.
 Caution: Steel studs and tracks are sharp.
 Our pro doesn’t wear gloves, but you should.

 Wall building techniques

 The best technique for framing steel walls is to first fasten the floor and ceiling tracks and then install the studs one at a time.
 On the floor, lay out and mark the location of the wall, fasten the steel track (Photo 2), and then locate the position of the ceiling track using a plumb bob or a level held against a steel stud.
-On a finished ceiling where the track runs perpendicular to the joists, fasten the track to the underlying joists with 1-1/2 in. self-tapping drywall screws.
+On a finished ceiling where the metal framing track runs perpendicular to the joists, fasten the track to the underlying joists with 1-1/2 in. self-tapping drywall screws.
 If the track runs parallel to the joists, fasten the track to the ceiling with drywall anchors.

 Other wall-framing tips